 In “Matthew 27,” Crashaw apostrophizes the word Nothing.
 (Apostrophe is a poetic device in which the speaker addresses an absent person, an abstract idea, or a thing; Paul does it, for example, in 1 Corinthians 15:55: “O death, where is thy sting?
 O grave, where is thy victory?”)
 He plays on its opposite: everything.
 By no thing comes all things.

 Crashaw also juxtaposes creation and new creation.
 At the first, God spoke the world into being; at the second, God effected a new world order by refraining from speech.
 “The world was made of Nothing then”—that is, before God’s first speech-act, there was only void space.
 And in Christ’s silence before Pilate, Nothing remakes the world, reconciling it to God.
 The primordial state of the universe—Nothing—becomes, in a different sense, the means by which Christ attains for us new life.
-Both creation events demonstrate divine power, but in different ways: the Genesis creation shows God’s force of command, his mastery over the elements, whereas the new creation shows power in meekness, Christ’s mastery over his thoughts and actions.
+Both creation events demonstrate divine power, but in different ways: the Genesis creation shows God’s force of command, his mastery over the elements, whereas the new creation shows power in meekness, Christ’s mastery over his human instinct of self-preservation.
 “Let there be light” versus “let it be.”

 All throughout his journey to the cross, Jesus puts up no fight, fulfilling the prophecy of Isaiah 53:7: “He was oppressed, and he was afflicted, yet he opened not his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is silent, so he opened not his mouth.”

 When we’re attacked or falsely accused, our impulse is to defend ourselves, to lash back.
 We swear our innocence, and cite reasons.
 We build a case.
 But Christ resisted this impulse, allowing his reputation to be smeared, his body battered and killed.
 The wisdom of this choice of his may appear as foolishness to the world.
-But he knew that an unjust sentence passed on him meant that the death sentence looming over humanity as a whole would be commuted.
+But he knew an unjust sentence passed on him meant that the death sentence looming over humanity as a whole would be commuted.
 I can’t explain how this legal exchange worked.
 The New Testament writers try their best to make sense of it, drawing on the Hebrew scriptures, and theologians have followed suit in their endeavors to articulate precisely how the cross effected our salvation.
 As helpful as their metaphors can be, I think they are all deficient and that ultimately, the atonement is a mystery that needs to be entered into, not parsed out.

 Like Crashaw’s poem, the Negro spiritual “Never Said a Mumblin’ Word” centers on the “Nothing” that won our salvation.
 The refrain “He never said a mumblin’ word” (or, in some versions, “Not a word, not a word, not a word”) intercuts lines like “They led him to Pilate’s bar,” “They whipped him up the hill,” “They nailed him to a cross,” “They pierced him in his side,” and “He hung his head and died.”